 Offer Your ‘Physical' Services Online

-The world is moving online and more and more people are used to buying products, consuming courses, and interacting with other people from their laptop or mobile phone.
+The world is moving online and more and more people are used to buying products, consuming courses, and interacting with other people from their laptops or mobile phone.
 The online course industry is gigantic and growing bigger every year.
-It wouldn’t be a surprise if 2022 is the year when the online education industry blossoms into one of the world’s biggest industries.
-And you're missing out on a lot if online courses are not part of your fitness marketing strategy.
+It wouldn’t be a surprise if 2022 is the year when the online education industry blossomed into one of the world’s biggest industries.
+And you're missing out on a lot of revenue if online courses are not part of your fitness marketing strategy.